Programs Offered

 ITAL 2120 (4) Intermediate Italian Reading, Grammar, and Composition 2

 Continuation of ITAL 2110.
-Some reading in Italian literature and culture with considerable practice in writing and speaking Italian.
+Increases students' reflection on more advanced grammatical concepts.
+Students read about social problems, culture, and some Italian literature as they acquire considerable practice in writing and speaking Italian.
 Fulfills the Graduate School language requirement for the Ph.D.

 Requisites: Requires a prerequisite course of ITAL 2110 (minimum grade C-).